-- Students are required to choose any three optional papers from each set of specialization areas offered under dual specialization scheme.
-The specialization area opted in 3rd Semester would remain same in 4th semester also. - 2.
-The duration of the end term examination shall be 3 hours. - 3.
-The following combinations of specializations shall be offered to the students of 2-Year MBA (General): - a.
-Finance and Marketing - b.
-Finance and Human Resource Management and Marketing - c.
-Finance and IT d.
-Finance and IB e.
-Marketing and IB f.
-Marketing and IT - 4.
-The option of Project Report will be given only to the candidates who obtain not less than 65%marks In 1st and 2nd semester examinations taken together.
+- 1. Students are required to choose any three optional papers from each set of specialization areas offered under dual specialization scheme.
+The specialization area opted in 3rd Semester would remain same in 4th semester also.

+- 2. The topic of the Project Report (Code MBA403) shall be finalized in 3rd semester by a Committee of the Faculty Members to be constituted by Director/Principal of the concerned Institute after presentation by the candidate before the Committee.

+- 3. The duration of the end term examination shall be 3 hours.

+- 4. The following combinations of specializations shall be offered to the students of 2-Year MBA (General):

+- a.
+Finance and Marketing

+- b.
+Finance and Human Resource Management

+- c.
+Human Resource Management and Marketing

+- d.
+Finance and IT

+- e.
+Finance and IB

+- f.
+Marketing and IB

+- g.
+Marketing and IT